odyssy-automaton/od-io-v2/src/content/work/daohaus.md

 className: WorkCenter
 ---

-In DAOHaus, you can discover and join existing Moloch DAOs, or summon your own.
+In Daohaus, you can discover and pledge to join existing daos, or summon your own.

+Daos are a powerful new type of organization, where no one person is in control.
+Instead, the power is distributed amongst all members of the dao.
+In Moloch daos, Members are granted Shares in exchange for Tribute, with which they vote on proposals.
+Once funds are in a dao, not a single penny can be distributed without all members being able to vote on it.